CoreMedia/coremedia-studio-hub/documentation/Tutorial.md

 However, when the new article is generated, only the title will be set by the default content creator.
-To customize the content creation, we have to implement a separate interceptor that is invoked when content is created from Studio Hub items.
+To customize the content creation, we have to implement a separate interceptor that is invoked when content is created from Content Hub items.

 So, let's create the interceptor class first: